1. Examples

 2. Find transferable skills from experience in other industry sectors.

-3. Personality and motivation are key — how much do you want it?
+3. Personality and motivation are key — how much do you want this job?

-4. Find out as much as possible about the role.
-Sell your specific case.
+4. Find out as much as possible about the role and build your unique case for getting hired around that knowledge.

 Build your cover letter in minutes